returntrip/mytoolboxes/README.md

     exec toolbox run --container base $basename_bin "$@"
     ```

-- Make the shim executable
+- Make the shim executable:

     `chmod +x toolbox-base-runner`

-- Create a symbolic link for `ranger`
+- Create a symbolic link for `ranger`:

     `ln -s toolbox-base-runner ranger`

 - You can now use `ranger` on the host and launch `ranger` from the `base` toolbox